Missed connection

 when a strike happens that affects the operations of the airline.

-Technical faults on the aircraft are usually seen as extraordinary events.
+Technical faults on the aircraft are usually not seen as extraordinary events.

 It is not certain that the above examples are always considered extraordinary events.
 It all depends on the circumstances.
 It is up to the airline to prove that the missed connecting flight was due to an extraordinary circumstance.
 The airline must also be able to prove that they did everything they could to keep you from missing your connecting flight.